For AIPS Fellowships

 A. If awarded, please refer to your award letter for the time period in which your research must be completed.
 If you have any further questions, please contact us.

-Q. Can I bring a dependent with me if I am awarded a fellowship in Pakistan?
+Q. Can I take a dependent with me if I am awarded a fellowship?

-A. No. All Fellows must be unaccompanied during their AIPS tenure in Pakistan; family members, spouses, and partners may not accompany them during the fellowship.
-Only if a spouse or partner also receives a fellowship would he or she be able to travel to Pakistan.
+A. No. All Fellows must be unaccompanied during their AIPS tenure; family members, spouses, friends, and partners may not accompany them during the fellowship.
+Only if a spouse or partner also receives a fellowship would he or she be able to travel.
 However, dependents are never allowed to accompany researchers.